 Advanced French Translation

-This is a course on the theory and practice of translation from French into English and vice versa.
-Students will learn techniques of translation and will have the opportunity of translating a variety of texts: literary, historical, journal and review articles, and publicity.
+This is a course on the theory and practice of translation from English to French and vice versa.
+Students will learn translation techniques and apply them to a variety of texts (literary and journalistic as well as publicity).
+They will also have the opportunity to practice subtitling audiovisual materials.
 Students should have a good knowledge of French grammar and should have taken French 211, 212 or the equivalent in order to be well prepared to take the course.